 There were the helmets.
 Bright red with that arrowhead logo on the side, as shiny as a child's new ball.

-Poe spent most of the first day of the Chiefs' three-day rookie minicamp Friday working with defensive line coach Anthony Pleasant, both of them in a far corner of a practice field adjacent to where the rest of the players were going through drills.
+Poe spent most of the first day of the three-day rookie minicamp working with defensive line coach Anthony Pleasant, both of them in a far corner of an adjacent practice field to where the rest of the roughly three dozen players were going through drills.

 Poe worked mainly on getting off the ball quickly, often pushing his meaty paws into a blocking pad that Pleasant wore on his chest and sending the coach back on his heels.

 "People don't know that there's a big mental part to this game, and it's a lot faster," Poe said.
 "You really don't do too much of this technique in college.
 Just trying to come in here and learn as much of the mental part as I can."

 The technique he's referring to is the two-gap, something he did occasionally at Memphis.
 The idea is that the defensive tackle takes on blockers head-on, and is responsible for the gap over each of his shoulders - thus, two gaps.
 The result is the defender spending most of his afternoon getting pounded by the offensive line.

 "I sat right here and I looked him right in the eye and asked, `You know what kind of defense we play?"' said Chiefs coach Romeo Crennel, who doubles as the defensive coordinator.
 "I said that we're going to be head-up on them and you're going to get double-teamed and all those kind of good things, but if you just make the plays you're supposed to make, you'll make plenty of plays."